TheStigh/MMM-WindyV2/README.md

 #### UPDATE 03.02.2019:
 - Added option for multiple layers to rotate with time interval

+#### UPDATE 06.02.2019:
+- Added support for voice control by MMM-VoiceControlMe
+	- Can change between overlays
+	- Can zoom in & out
+	- At certain zoom level you get streets rather than just colors -- Commands for voice is at the bottom of this Readme

 ### CONFIGURATION
 You will need to get your own API key which can be obtained [here](https://api4.windy.com/api-key).